Triangle (2009) review – A mind-bending puzzle on the high seas

 Not Just a Simple Ghost Ship Story

-The haunting, empty, corridors seem to twist and turn endlessly.
+The haunting, empty, corridors seem to wind and turn endlessly.
 There’s nobody around but almost every room seems to hint at the presence of people in the recent past.
-Whether it’s a set of keys lying on the floor conspicuously out in the open or a message scrolled on a mirror in what appears to be blood.
+Whether it’s a set of keys lying on the floor conspicuously or a message scrolled on a mirror in what appears to be blood.
 This is a lived-in world that has, evidently, seen tragedy at some point.

 It’s standard horror fare, right?
 You have seen it all before.
 This familiarity is a complete ruse, though.
 Smith wants you to feel like you know what is happening and are experiencing the same sense of déjà vu as Jess.
 The story is about to flip on its head and transform into a Sisyphean tale of epic proportions.